07 4914 2425

-While Migaloo, the older of the two, was once thought to be an albino whale, it is now suspected that he is a "hypo-pigmented" humpback meaning that while his colouring is completely white, he is not albino, but rather has a genetic condition that causes loss of skin colour.
+While Migaloo was once thought to be an albino whale, it is now suspected that he is a "hypo-pigmented" humpback meaning that while his colouring is completely white, he is not albino, but rather has a genetic condition that causes loss of skin colour.

-Bahloo, the younger of the two, has black spots on his tale, meaning he is definitely not albino, and is much smaller than his counterpart and likely has a condition called leucism, where skin pigment is affected.
+Bahloo is a younger and smaller white whale that has been spotted as early as 2008.
+This unique white whale has black spots on his tail, meaning he is definitely not albino and more likely has a condition called leucism, where skin pigment is affected.

-They are two of several of the world's white humpbacks, and definitely two of the more famous ones that frequent the Whitsundays.
-In 2011, a white humpback whale calf was spotted off the Great Barrier Reef, which was named Migaloo Jr. after people suspected it could be Migaloo's offspring (this has never been confirmed).
+Migaloo and Bahloo are two of several of the world's white humpbacks, and definitely two of the more famous ones that frequent the Whitsundays.
+In 2011, a white humpback whale calf was spotted off the Great Barrier Reef, who was named Migaloo Jr. after people suspected it could be Migaloo's offspring (this has never been confirmed).
+In total, there are only 4 known white humpback whales including Migaloo, Bahloo, Migaloo Junior, and another called Willow.

 Click To Chat